DorinK/Association-Rules-for-Concept-Drifting/README.md

 # Association-Rules-for-Concept-Drifting
 Final project in 'Tabular Data Science' course by Dr. Amit Somech at Bar-Ilan University.

+## Example notebooks
+There are two notebooks in the `notebooks/` directory.

+### Notebook #1 -  EDA Example
+The notebook `eda_example.ipynb` is an example of how to use our ConceptDriftsFinder tool as part of the EDA process.

+### Notebook #2 - Automatic feature engineering
+The notebook `automatic_feature_engineeirng.ipynb` uses a simple heuristic to try and automatically utilize our `ConceptsDriftFinder` tool for feature engineering.
+We test it on 4 different datasets, described below and in the accompanying pdf.

 ## ConceptDriftsFinder

 In the Exploratory Data Analysis process (EDA), `ConceptsDriftsFinder` can be used to automatically find concept drifts.